ovh/docs/pages/platform/private-registry/connecting-to-the-ui/guide.en-sg.md

     ![Managing users and projects](images/connecting-to-the-ui-002.png){.thumbnail}

-2. On the login page of the ([Harbor](https://goharbor.io/) UI, the open source engine running your OVHcloud Managed Private Registry, enter the credentials (user and password) of your OVHcloud Managed Private Registry:
+2. On the login page of the [Harbor](https://goharbor.io/) UI, the open source engine running your OVHcloud Managed Private Registry, enter the credentials (user and password) of your OVHcloud Managed Private Registry:

     ![Managing users and projects](images/connecting-to-the-ui-003.png){.thumbnail}

-Now you can use Harbor UI to manage your private registry
+Now you can use the Harbor UI to manage your private registry

 ![Managing users and projects](images/connecting-to-the-ui-004.png){.thumbnail}